 I met him after he’d gone through a battery of tests and treatments.
 He’d had food sensitivity testing and switched to a raw diet.

 Despite all these efforts his gut health was still suffering.
-But with poop to the rescue, he had normal feces a few days after a fecal transplant.
+But with poop to the rescue, he had normal stool a few days after his fecal transplant.

 #2 Hudson’s Skin Disease

 Hudson is a middle-aged Labrador Retriever.
-He’d suffered from skin allergies and recurrent ear infections his entire life.
+He’d suffered from skin allergies and recurring ear infections his entire life.